 From jails to jobs—A how-to guide to becoming employed

 It may have been a while since you’ve had to look for work, and your job-search skills may be a little rusty.
 Following our New Entry Job Hunting Plan, however, will give you an edge.
 Instead of spending your days searching websites and sending out scores of resumes, you will focus on uncovering the hidden job market or, in other words, those jobs that aren’t typically advertised or posted.
-Attitude and persistence will be your keys to success.Please note: Although the contact info in this book primarily targets the San Francisco Bay Area, you can find organizations similar to those listed throughout the United States.
+Attitude and persistence will be your keys to success.Please note: Although the contact info on this website primarily targets the San Francisco Bay Area, you can find organizations similar to those listed throughout the United States.
 Your local American Job Center (www.servicelocator.org) and public library (www.publiclibraries.com) can help you locate them.
 Also, your local public community college career center (www.utexas.edu/world/comcol/state) can be helpful and should be open to the public, whether you’re enrolled as a student or not.